carlosbelop/OptogaitPredictor/README.md

 --------------

 ### Web Application
-1. Install Web App R dependencies (I recommend installing them all)
+1. Install Web App R dependencies (It is recommended to install them all)
 2. Go to OptogaitPredictor/OptoBelopApp
 3. Open *Launcher_App.R* with RStudio.
 4. Update the path in the second line to the absolute path where you have that script (*Launcher_App.R*)